BaileyDalton007/discord_rnn/README.md

 use the input messages to classify a type of response.
 Once again, I know this will not work well, but I was curious nonetheless.

-Here is the output from the data preperation script `discord_export_cleanup.py`
+The output from the data preperation script `discord_export_cleanup.py`
 Notice: script will no longer output this as it has been changed for the format of RNN input, so if for some reason you want to replicate this, look back in commit history.